-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+We would like to introduce a few of them.
 This time: Maike Menzel, head chef in the star-rated Schwarzreiter restaurant.
 We wanted to know: What do you pay attention to as a top chef when you eat out on a daily basis?

 There were murmurs in the gastronomic circles of the city when the decision was announced.
 The Schwarzreiter, the star-rated restaurant in the Hotel Vier Jahreszeiten Kempinski, was to get a new head chef.
 Correction: a new female head chef.
 She is the first woman to manage a star-rated restaurant in Munich.
 That, at 29 years old, she is still comparatively young, made the sensation all the more perfect.